How Better Leave Management Can Improve Workforce Productivity?

 It is about retaining employee satisfaction and about guaranteeing compliance with the law/internal policies.
 Understanding what the core purpose of a function within your HR arsenal is critical and it always helps to be more informed than you think you should be.

 Also, with regards to leave management, enhancing your methodologies through the consultation of lawyers, employee committees and leaders can help you establish an all-inclusive and formal leave management structure.

-Clearly documented leave procedures and policies should also be devised.
+Clearly documented leave procedures and policies should also be devise.

 Don't be afraid to share

 Supervisors and employees should be well versed in the policies of the company so that an action roadmap can be established.
 In this way, the gap between employees and employers can be better bridged with trust and clarity.

 Supervisors should also be trained in how to discuss leave entitlements and requirements with their subordinates.
 They should be schooled in relevant terminology and taught about what to do and what not to do to improve workforce productivity.

 For example, in the event that an employee is ill, it’s best to not ask any questions about the employee’s situation or illness, as many laws do not look kindly upon this.
 HR departments should not view themselves solely as gatekeepers but rather as purveyors of best practices throughout the organization.

 Furthermore, supervisors must know how to assess the need for leave and to grant it equally amongst their subordinates, with respect to the particularities of an employee’s situation.